soumyo38/flappy-bird/README.md

-flappy bird is a python based gaming project.
+flappy bird is a python based gaming project.I Created this project during my acedemics.
-You can run these project i loacal system.